Last updated: May 20, 2020 09:09

 - The Report Details form includes a dedicated tab for each device involved in the test run.

-- The video shows all devices involved in the test run.
-You can control which devices to display (or hide) using the Show devices menu on the right.
+- The video shows all devices involved in the test run, but it only displays 3 devices at a time.
+You can control which devices to display (or hide) using the Show devices menu on the right, as shown in the following image.
 For devices you want to display, select the respective check box.
 For devices you want to hide, clear the check box.

 In addition, you can use the close button (x) at the top right of a device to stop displaying the individual device.